horvathd/cern_fluka_wsl/README.md

 > `sudo ./setup_wsl.sh`

-The script will install the necessary packages, configure *gfortran 7* and install Flair.
+The script will install the necessary packages and Flair.

 ### 2.2.
 Download and install FLUKA